 Dinner party?
 Perfect.
 Game night?
 Wonderful.
 Bridal shower?
 Go for it!

-Savory, just a little spicy, and served with a simple dipping sauce, they are fantastic for any time when you are gathering with friends to enjoy a cocktail or share a great big meal with sesame noodles or beef lo mein and a main course like chicken teriyaki.
+Savory, just a little spicy, and served with a simple dipping sauce, they are fantastic for any time when you are gathering with friends to enjoy a cocktail, or to share a great big meal with sesame noodles or beef lo mein and a main course like chicken teriyaki.

 If you’re wondering what to serve after this appetizer, here are a few takeout-inspired recipes with just the right flavors:

 - Spicy Ground Beef Lettuce Wraps